 Frederik Van Loock, Dr, Postdoctoral researcher

-Frederik Van Loock is a post-doctoral research associate at the Institute of Mechanics, Materials and Civil Engineering (IMMC) at the Université catholique de Louvain.
-He holds a BSc and MSc in Aerospace Engineering from the TU Delft (NL) and a PhD in Engineering from the University of Cambridge (UK), where he studied the mechanics of the solid-state nanofoaming process and the mechanical properties of polymeric nanofoams.
-His research interests are in the field of the mechanics of materials, with a special interest in the deformation and failure behaviour of polymers, polymeric foams, and polymer-based composites.
-His research at UCLouvain is focused on the development of a shear transformation zone model to predict the deformation and fracture of polymeric glasses.
+is a post-doctoral research associate at the Institute of Mechanics, Materials and Civil Engineering (IMMC) at the Université catholique de Louvain.
+He holds a BSc and MSc in Aerospace Engineering from the TU Delft (NL) and a PhD in Engineering from the University of Cambridge (UK), where he studied the mechanics of the solid-state nanofoaming process, the mechanical properties of polymeric nanofoams, and fracture problems in adhesive joints.
+His research interests are in the field of the mechanics of materials, with a special interest in the deformation and failure behaviour of polymers and polymer-based hybrid material concepts.
+His research at UCLouvain is focused on the development of a shear transformation zone model to predict the deformation and fracture of polymeric and metallic glasses.

 Jérémy Chevalier, Dr